Papa Pixel Training

 Getting the correct booking software was a huge challenge at first, and it took many weeks to find this particular one that could be customised as needed.

-Step 08 - Low fidelity navigation prototype
+Step 08 - A medium fidelity prototype.

 From the data gathered so far, I was able to create a very simple low fidelity prototype.
 Some design work had already been carried out for this site's look, so by using one of the Photoshop files, I was able to make a crude interactive prototype in Adobe Xd.
+(Please note, this is the old iteration before classroom and online courses were combined into just a 'courses' dropdown.)

 Step 09 - Final wireframes